testcontainers/testcontainers-go/docs/features/creating_container.md

 * `PostStops` - hooks that are executed after the container is stopped
 * `PreTerminates` - hooks that are executed before the container is terminated
 * `PostTerminates` - hooks that are executed after the container is terminated

+_Testcontainers for Go_ defines some default lifecycle hooks that cannot be skipped, but you can add your own hooks to the default ones.
+The execution order will be the following:

+1. default `pre` hooks.
+2. user-defined `pre` hooks.
+3. user-defined `post` hooks.
+4. default `post` hooks.

+Inside each group, the hooks will be executed in the order they were defined.

+!!!info
+	The default hooks are for logging (applies to all hooks), customising the Docker config (applies to the pre-create hook), copying files in to the container (applies to the post-create hook), and waiting for the container to be ready (applies to the post-start hook).

 In the following example, we are going to create a container using all the lifecycle hooks, all of them printing a message when any of the lifecycle hooks is called: